 - A Program of Study and/or Career Field

 What is Career Counseling?

 Students meet individually or online with a career counselor to discuss their academic and career options and explore their career-related values, interests, and abilities.
 Sessions last up to 50 minutes.
-You may also participate in an online career planning workshop located on the Career Services web page.
-Career Planning 101
+You may also participate in Focus, an online career planning program located in the Lion's Den (Career Services tab).

 How do I arrange an appointment and how long will career counseling take?

 Call Career Services at 908-526-1200 x8334 to schedule an appointment or email the Career Counselor at email@example.com.